blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

     # recursively transfer the OSG ~/stash/fromScratch/ folder the CHPC endpoint and desired directory
     globus transfer $ep1:~/stash/fromScratch $ep2:/~/../horel-group2/blaylock/ --recursive --label "CLI single folder"

-Transfering the 8,784 files (680 GB) to `/horel-group2/blaylock/` tooks between 2-5 hours.
+Transferring the 8,784 files (680 GB) to `/horel-group2/blaylock/` tooks between 2-5 hours.

-For this case, when we consider file transfer time as part of our workflow, running the computations on the OSG and transfering the output files to CHPC is much faster than running the statistics at my home instituion.
-For example, the same job at CHPC on the wx4 node with 8 cores, took 7.5 days to complete whereas the jobs on OSG and transfering output to CHPC took less than 6 hours.
+For this case, when we consider file transfer time as part of our workflow, running the computations on the OSG and transferring the output files to CHPC is much faster than running the statistics at my home institution.
+For example, the same job at CHPC on the wx4 node with 8 cores, took 7.5 days to complete whereas the jobs on OSG and transferring output to CHPC took less than 6 hours.

 ## OSG Data Processing Statistics
 My OSG jobs typically begin running soon after submission.
 I've seen as many at 500 jobs run at once.
-The amount of time it takes for the jobs to run depends on the resources available and compute infrastrucure of the remote worker.
+The amount of time it takes for the jobs to run depends on the resources available and compute infrastructure of the remote worker.
 Computing resources are different on each remote machine, so parallelized code may take different amounts of time.
 For example, I use multiple cores to download multiple files at once.
 There mayb be 4-72 cores available on each remote worker.

 Below shows how the number of cores, number of data samples, and total computation time are related.
 Note: This does not include the file transfer time between the OSG remote worker, the OSG head, and the CHPC file server.

 #### Does using multiprocessing to download data speedup the calculation time?
 My scripts utilize python's multiprocessing module to download all the HRRR files that are needed as quickly as possible.
 But it turns out that the number of processors are not well correlated to the speed to calculations are done.
 <img src='./figs/cores_counts_timer/TMP_2_m_CoresTimer.png'>
-Yes, downloding with multiprocessors will speed up the average computation time, but only if you are dealing with less than 12 cores.
+Yes, downloading with multiprocessors will speed up the average computation time, but only if you are dealing with less than 12 cores.
 I think what happens is that the downloading saturates the network bandwidth when eight or more files are being downloaded.

 #### Is the calculation time limited by the sample size?
 I would expect the answer to this is "probably, yes", but 90 samples are not that many to worry about when you are calculating percentiles, and so the computation time between calculating percentiles for 30 or 90 samples isn't that great.
-If there were 1000 sample, then maybe there would be a differnce.
+If there were 1000 sample, then maybe there would be a difference.
 Again, this may depend on the compute hardware on the compute nodes.
 <img src='./figs/cores_counts_timer/TMP_2_m_CountTimer.png'>

 #### How many samples are available each day?
 There is a maximum of 90 samples available for each hour when 3 years of data are available.
 If there are two years of dat, then the maximum number of samples is 60.
 There as been one leap year during the time period, so there are only 30 samples available for 29 February.
 There are some occasional "drop-outs" that are unexplained.
 For some reason some hours were not able to be downloaded.
-This could be cuased by missing files in the archive.
+This could be caused by missing files in the archive.
 But more often, the OSG node must have had a difficult time downloading all the files.
 <img src='./figs/cores_counts_timer/TMP_2_m_count.png'>

 ## Post Processing